sidakram/bippy/README.md

 ## misc

-the original bippy character is owned and created by [@dairyfreerice](https://www.instagram.com/dairyfreerice). this project is not related to the bippy brand, i just think the character is c
+the original bippy character is owned and created by [@dairyfreerice](https://www.instagram.com/dairyfreerice). this project is not related to the bippy brand, i just think the character is cute.